kr-g/pygitgrab/README.md

-      -v, --version         show version info and exit -L, --license         show license info and exit -s, --simulate        dry run, do not download files -u [USER], --user [USER]
+      -v, --version         show version info and exit -L, --license         show license info and exit -s, --simulate        dry run, do not download files -f FILE, --file FILE  name of pygg file to read, adds as '.pygg' extension if missing
+      -u [USER], --user [USER]
-                            authenticate with user, no user for prompt. unauthenticated users have a lower rate for downloading from github
+                            authenticate with user, no user for prompt. create a personal access token in your github settings instead of using a password. unauthenticated users have a lower rate for downloading from github.
                             https://developer.github.com/v3/rate_limit/

 # 3rd party licenses